K-Means Clustering Algorithm: Applications, Types, Demos and Use Cases

 How to Choose the Value of "K number of clusters" in K-Means Clustering?

-Although there are many choices available for choosing the optimal number of clusters, the Elbow Method is one of the most popular and appropriate methods.
+Although many choices are available for choosing the optimal number of clusters, the Elbow Method is one of the most popular and appropriate methods.
 The Elbow Method uses the idea of WCSS value, which is short for for Within Cluster Sum of Squares.
 WCSS defines the total number of variations within a cluster.
 This is the formula used to calculate the value of WCSS (for three clusters) provided courtesy of Javatpoint:

 WCSS= ∑Pi in Cluster1 distance(Pi C1)2 +∑Pi in Cluster2distance(Pi C2)2+∑Pi in CLuster3 distance(Pi C3)2